-Figure 1: Daily SMOS NN nominal soil moisture production completeness and delivery timeliness percentages (see text for how these are calculated) for the fourth quarter of 2024: 1st October to 31st December 2024
+Figure 1: Daily SMOS NN nominal soil moisture production completeness and delivery timeliness percentages (see text for how these are calculated) for the first quarter of 2025: 1st January to 31st March 2025

-Figure 2: Monthly SMOS NN nominal soil moisture production completeness and delivery timeliness percentages (see text for how these are calculated) for the period January 2020 to December 2024
+Figure 2: Monthly SMOS NN nominal soil moisture production completeness and delivery timeliness percentages (see text for how these are calculated) for the period January 2020 to March 2025

 Figure 2 shows the monthly statistics of completeness and timeliness since January 2020.
 After September 2023 the level of completeness slightly dropped compared to previous years but for the latest nine months it is 100% or very close to it.
 The drop is a result from a change how the completeness is calculated.
 The calculation after the change takes into account the missing BUFR files.
 Previously if the time covered in the NetCDF files matched the time covered in the BUFR files, regardless of how much of the day was covered by the BUFR files, then the completeness would be 100%.
 With the new behaviour the statistics are sensitive to any missing BUFR files and this behaviour is a more accurate representation of completeness.
 In February and March 2024 both the completeness and timeliness dropped significantly due to SMOS being in the safe hold mode.
 The data became available for users again on 12th of March and the statistics have returned to the normal levels in April 2024.
 The notable drop in the completeness and timeliness in September 2023 was caused by the on-board GPS anomaly.
-Table 2 summarises the ECMWF related events affecting the production completeness and delivery timeliness for the period of January 2020 to December 2024.
-No new events occurred during quarter 4 of 2024.
+Table 2 summarises the ECMWF related events affecting the production completeness and delivery timeliness for the period of January 2020 to March 2025.
+During quarter 1 of 2025 there were two ECMWF related events: an extended server outage on 7th February which resulted in a 6 hour delay, and a major network outage at ECMWF on 12th February which resulted in a 9 hour delay in the processing and delivery of some NetCDF files.